jon-adams/optimus-prime/README.md

   * the first number for the inclusive range for a prime number check
   * the second number for the inclusive range for a prime number check
   * "alternate", "a", or "eratosthenes" for a third parameter to use the alternate "Sieve of Eratosthenes" algorithm
+  * for fun, use "race" as the third argument to see which algorithm is faster for different max prime values; does not output the list since it can get long and it is more about the timing comparison than the results in this case

 Example:

 `"optimus prime\bin\Debug\Optimus.Prime.exe" 1 21234`
 or
 `"optimus prime\bin\Debug\Optimus.Prime.exe" 7900 7920 alternate`
+or
+`"optimus prime\bin\Debug\Optimus.Prime.exe" 800000 2147483647 race`

 ### Unit tests and Coverage report